 Cats will bring back their dead prey to an area where they feel safe.
 This stems from their natural survival instinct.
 A cat is vulnerable to being preyed upon while eating, so in the wild, it makes sense that they might not eat their catch straight away but instead bring it back to their territory where they feel safer.

-They Are Sharing With The Rest Of Their ‘Colony.’
+3. They Are Sharing With the Rest of Their ‘Colony.’

 In the wild, cats usually live in a colony of other cats.
 They will often share their food with the rest of the colony.
 If your cat brings you dead animals, he likely views you as part of his family pack.
 He’s probably well aware that you wouldn’t be able to catch a mouse without his help!